souravskr/starter-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Sequence Bio | Memorial University of Newfoundland
+  - name: Memorial University of Newfoundland
     url: https://www.mun.ca/

 # organizations: